July 26, 2024

 1. Sales by Billing Location

-The Sales by Billing Location report in Shopify shows sales by customer billing address, categorized by country, region, or city.
-It helps you spot high-performing regions, guiding decisions on opening new stores or pop-ups.
+The Sales by Billing Location report shows sales by customer billing address, categorized by country, region, or city.
+It helps you spot high-performing regions, guiding decisions on opening new stores.
 Moreover, by identifying areas with strong demand for specific products, you can manage inventory more effectively and ensure popular items are always available where they are needed most.

 1. Sales by Checkout Currency